moleculerjs/site/source/docs/runner.md

 ```

 ### Environment variables
 The runner transforms the property names to uppercase.
-If it is a nested property, it joins names with `_`
+If nested, the runner concatenates names with `_`

 **Example environment variables**
 ```bash